syj63016/Machine-Learning/README.md

+# Machine learning algorithm in Python
-# Hi, all.
+Hi, all!
 Here is the place for me to code some basic and classic machine learning algorithm in Python from scratch.